 Vitamin C: spinach, mustard greens, collards, red and green peppers, cabbages, turnips, citrus fruits, cantaloupe, kiwi

 Vitamin E: seeds, nuts and whole wheat grains

 Zinc: oysters, fish, pumpkin seeds, ginger root, pecans, Brazil nuts

 Copper: Brazil nuts, almonds, hazelnuts, walnuts, pecans

 Wet macular degeneration has been treated since 2005 with injections of chemicals that block vascular endothelial growth factor (VEGF).
-These medications, Avastin and Lucentis, have revolutionized the treatment of this disease by preventing the growth of abnormal blood vessels.
+These medications have revolutionized the treatment of this disease by preventing the growth of abnormal blood vessels.
 Around 90% of treated patients maintain their vision while 40% experience an improvement in their vision.
 Unfortunately, these medications often require repeated injections as frequently as every four weeks to maintain these results.